CocaColf/coderfly/README.md

 see the [API](#api) or [Example](#example).
 ## API

+### coderfly

+The API for the complete process is included, use this for a one-step process if you don't need control the process yourself.

+**Params**

+- srcPath: string.
+It's source code folder path
 ### diff

 Get the changes of the function by the changes of the file.